MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

     azure-quantum
     ```

-1. Save the file by pressing <kbd>Ctrl + S</kbd>.
+1. Save the file.

 ## Add a reference to your Azure Quantum workspace

 You now have a Function that could access necessary Azure Quantum libraries when being called via http-call.
-But so far, the Function doesn't do anything.
-We'll change that now.
-First, let's add a reference to your Quantum Workspace.
+But so far, the function doesn't do anything.
+To change that, add a reference to your Quantum Workspace.

-1. Open the file `__init__.py` located in folder `SplitWeights`.
+1. Open the file `__init__.py` located in the folder `SplitWeights`.
 This file contains the code executed when an http-request is received.
 1. Add a reference to your Azure Quantum Workspace.
 Add following code right after the last `import` statement.

     ```python